haje01/wzdat/docs/tutorial.rst

 .. warning::

-   Docker's VOLUME command would not work on Windows HOST.
+   Mounting directory from OSX or Windows host would not work.